HolyBlackCat/cpp-tutorials/language/02_basics/01_your_first_program.md

 `cout` stands for "character output", because it's what you use to print characters (letters and other symbols).

-`iostream` standard for "input/output stream". `std::cout` is often called "the output stream".
+`iostream` stands for "input/output stream". `std::cout` is often called "the output stream".

 ## More information